 If you are a film and television buff, Vasquez Rocks Natural Area Park is the perfect day trip for you.
-If you have ever driven the 14 freeway north you drove right past it without knowing the history and beauty just a quick exit away.
+When you are driving along the 14 freeway, most travelers pass by without knowing the history and beauty just a quick exit away.

 The Vasquez rocks area has always been a popular backdrop for Hollywood studios due to its close proximity to Los Angeles.
-While it’s impossible to list them all, here are some of the most popular productions filmed at Vasquez Rocks.
+While it’s impossible to list them all, listed below are some of the most popular productions filmed at Vasquez Rocks.

 Television series which have used the Vasquez Rocks include all Star Trek series’, CSI: Crime Scene Investigation, The Twilight Zone Airwolf, Bonanza, Buffy the Vampire Slayer, Mighty Morphin Power Rangers, Hunter, MacGyver, Charmed, Friends, Fear Factor, Dinosaurs, and The Big Bang Theory.